JetBrains/kotlin-web-site/docs/topics/submitting-incompatible-changes.md

     *   The behavior in question belongs under a previously released specification, contract or official documentation
         *   By the contract, the old behavior is incorrect (thus a fix is needed)
         *   The contract doesn't specify this behavior
-            *   The new behaviour needs to be specified
+            *   The new behavior needs to be specified
             *   The new behavior will remain unspecified
         *   The new behavior contradicts the contract (i.e. the contract has to be changed)
 *   **Performance and code size**